 With a mid-high slope of 126 spread across a generous 160 acres, Red Lodge Mountain Golf Course has enough challenging terrain to keep you on your toes.
 Add to that several lakes, lots of creek crossings, the occasional July snowstorm, and a neighborhood moose or deer wandering across your fairway, and a day out on the Red Lodge links never feels like the same old thing.

-The course opens to the public as soon as the spring snow melts, usually mid-May through Mid-October.
-Call ahead or just come up to the clubhouse--impromptu tee times rarely require a wait.
+The course opens to the public soon after the spring snow melts, usually mid-May, and the season runs through Mid-October.
+Call ahead or just come up to the clubhouse–impromptu tee times rarely require a wait.

 Red Lodge Mountain Golf Course hosts several tournaments and special events throughout the year.
 To get involved, check out our calendar or “like” us on Facebook.

 Expect the unexpected on this beautiful and challenging course.
 Lots of creeks, lakes, hills, and our “signature” island green on the back 9 make the Red Lodge Mountain Golf Course an experience you’ll long remember.

 Trees and water hazards challenge you right from the start as you head out on Hole #1.
 Next, you’ve got two par 3 holes with substantial lakes that separate the tee from the green.
 Holes #4 through #9 play alongside two streams, crossing them continually.